-One argument in favour of the Council's volte-face seems to be that by spending £10,000 volte-face seems to be that by spending £10,000 more on a British contract we provide employ-ment for our own people.
-It is overlooked, of course, that if, on the other hand, we save £10,000 on the rates, by obtaining the most economical plant, we have, as a result, £10,000 more to spend productively.
-It is also urged that these contracts should be given to home firms ir-respective of price.
-This argument, if carried to it leaving come would lead the Borough these contracts should be given to home hrms ir-respective of price.
+One argument in favour of the Council's volte-face seems to be that by spending £10,000 volte-face seems to be that by spending \$10,000 more on a British contract we provide employment for our own people.
+It is overlooked, of course, that if, on the other hand, we save \$10,000 on the rates, by obtaining the most economical plant, we have, as a result, \$10,000 more to spend productively.
+It is also urged that these contracts should be given to home firms irrespective of price.
+This argument, if carried the it leading conclusions would lead the Borough these contracts should be given to home firms ir-respective of price.
 This argument, if carried to its logical conclusions, would lead the Borough Council to place all such contracts with Stock-port firms, regardless of cost.
 If this is absurd it is equally absurd to think there is any special benefit to anybody in giving the contracts to any but the lowest tenderers, wherever they may be.
 The only ones to benefit in the long run by the present unbusinesslike procedure are the di-rectors and shareholders of certain companies who will obtain a monopoly price by the crushing out rectors and shareholders of certain companies who will obtain a monopoly price by the crushing out of fair and legitimate competition.

 Stockport ratepayers are entitled to ask what benefit British workmen on this electrical plant are likely to get out of the extra £10,000 that other working-class ratepayers in Stockport will have to pay for it.
-If, however, the British ten-der is eventually brought down to the Swiss figure we shall want to know whether this will be done on an economic basis or at a loss in order to undercut the Swiss firm ; and, if at a loss, what guarantee the ratepayers will have that they will not have to make up this loss in future contracts which they will be forced to place with British firms owing to these squeezing-out prac-tices." tices.
+If, however, the British tender is eventually brought down to the Swiss figure was shall want to fatour whether this will be der is eventually brought down to the Swiss figure we shall want to know whether this will be done on an economic basis or at a loss in order to undercut the Swiss firm; and, if at a loss, what guarantee the ratepayers will have that they will not have to make up this loss in future contracts which they will be forced to place with British firms owing to these squeezing-out practices."

-The following letter from an engineer chal-lenging the "Beama" was published in the Daily Distatch (Feb.
-17th) and will help our readers to form their own judgment :
+The following letter from an engineer challenging the "Beama" was published in the Daily Distatch (Feb.
+17th) and will help our readers to form their own judgment:

-"It is time that the British public knew how municipal organisations and general buyers of plant have been dictated to by the British Elec-trical and Allied Manufacturers' Association.
+"It is time that the British public knew how municipal organisations and general buyers of plant have been dictated to by the British Electrical and Allied Manufacturers' Association.

 The tenders that would be received by the Stockport Corporation for this plant from British firms would all be within five per cent. of each other, except one, which would have been a smaller percentage below the remainder.
-I am not speaking of something I have heard, but something I have good knowledge of, and I would like to ask this same Association if they mean to tell the British public that the works costs of all the manufacturers are within five per cent. cent.
+I am not speaking of something I have heard, but something I have good knowledge of, and I would like to ask this same Association if they mean to tell the British public that the works costs of all the manufacturers are within five per cent.

+cent.